-I’m an atheist and I feel a majority of people are religious because they never question the things they learn in their early years, and/or because they need faith to cope with the hardships of life.
-I would have considered the latter pragmatic if it had no side effects.
-However, there might also be some “good” reasons behind belief systems that aren’t readily obvious.
+I’m an atheist.
+I feel a majority of people are religious because they never question the things they learn in their early years or because they need faith to cope with the hardships of life.
+However, recently I’ve been thinking about some better reasons behind belief systems that aren’t readily obvious.

-I have read various arguments in favor of faith and the ones that link it to personal happiness and achievements make some sense to me.
-Most atheists dismiss such claims as false crediting.
-In my opinion, they overlook a very important property of faith: the willpower and motivation it generates.
+I have read arguments in favor of faith, that link it to personal happiness and achievements.
+They make some sense to me.
+Most atheists dismiss such claims as false crediting but, in my opinion, they overlook a very important property of faith: the willpower and motivation it generates.
 If faith can create extremists who are willing to die for the silliest of causes, it is definitely powerful enough to push people beyond their natural limits.
 This makes it “real” irrespective of how shaky the foundations are.
 It is a force similar to love, patriotism, etc., and can control our brains to an extent that rational thought cannot.
 Thus, if faith can somehow be cultivated in a controlled manner, it might be put to good use.

 Is irrationality a flaw that we should try to overcome?
 Reason and rationality have been given more and more importance as humanity progressed, and they have been extremely beneficial.
 But it must be speculated whether there is a limit after which we will start failing at our primary task, i.e. survival.
 The mental blocks we carry within ourselves are one of the forms of irrationality that have been proven useful.
 The most prominent example is that we avoid thinking about various existential questions.
 We know that the rational answer to a question like “Should I have coffee or should I die?” is “It doesn’t matter.”
 Yet we choose coffee every single time without pondering over the other possibility.
 It’s a miracle.